coderefinery/train-the-trainer/content/collaborative-notes.md

   this format to make it easy for us).

-## HackMD manager
+## Collaborative Document Manager

-We have one person who is a "HackMD helper".
+We have one person who is a "Collaborative Document helper".
 This isn't the only person that should edit and answer, but one person shouldn't have too much else on their mind so can focus on it.
-They also make sure that HackMD is updated with exercise, break, and other meta-information to keep people on track.
+They also make sure that the collaborative document is updated with exercise, break, and other meta-information to keep people on track.

 Below, (*) = important.

 ### Before the workshop

-* Create a new hackmd for the workshop
+* Create a new collaborative document for the workshop
 * make sure that **editing is enabled for anyone without login**
-* Add workshop information, links to the workshop page and material and an example question and answer to the top of the hackmd (see below)
+* Add workshop information, links to the workshop page and material and an example question and answer to the top of the collaborative document(see below)

 ### Most things to edit (everyone)